aedificatorum/next-starters/tailwind/README.md

 ### ESLint and Prettier

-ESLint is configured with default rulesets for TypeScript and react, as well as a Prettier integration (make sure you update your code style in `.prettierrc`).
+ESLint is configured with Next's strict ruleset, as well as a Prettier integration (make sure you update your code style in `.prettierrc`).

 Three new scripts have been added to `package.json` that run eslint/prettier.